-Loccisano’s short screenplay BODY AND BLOOD (2022) received many accolades and high distinction from The Script Lab’s Screenwriting Contest, placing it on Coverfly’s “The Red List”.
-The script remains one of the top ranked scripts of all-time the platform.
+Loccisano’s short script BODY AND BLOOD (2022) received accolades that placed it on Coverfly’s Red List.
+The script remains one of the platform’s top-ranked screenplays of all time.

 Loccisano’s work has received support from the Canada Council for the Arts (CCA), Ontario Arts Council (OAC), Toronto Arts Council (TAC), and the National Film Board of Canada (NFB).